AustinCodingAcademy/311_wk3_day1_db_select/README.md

 ## Query Responses

 1.
+  * Query:
+      SELECT * FROM usersaddress WHERE city LIKE "Chicago" SELECT * FROM users WHERE id = 201
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Barrett

 2.
+  * Query:
+      SELECT * from users
+      INNER JOIN usersaddress ON users.id = usersaddress.user_id
+      WHERE first_name LIKE "Glory"
-  * How many rows were returned:
+  * How many rows were returned: 2
-  * What states do they live in:
+  * What states do they live in: HI, AZ

 3.
+  * Query:
+      SELECT * from userscontact WHERE phone1 LIKE "773%"
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list: mitsue_tollner@yahoo.com

   ## Summary